msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 At this point, I knew about 3500 words (from my core 6k deck), and already knew about ~1000 Kanji (from the kanji deck), and was about halfway through Genki two.
 When I had crunched the numbers what I needed to do was learn ~500 words a month, 2 grammar chapters a week, and do as much listening and reading as I could do every day.
 If I did all these things for 5 months, *maybe* I could pass.

-So after a week or two of debating whether to the N3 for a very likely pass or taking the N2 for a likely fail but at least a chance at getting some sort of recognized fluency certification, I wasn't sure what I wanted to do.
-But I had a coworker tell me that I would definitely fail if I took the N2 because he had failed it.
+But I still wasn't sure if I should take the N2 and gamble, or take the N3 (the one easier level) and play it safe.
+After a week of debating with myself I still wasn't sure, but one day at work my coworker told me that I would definitely fail if I took the N2 because he had failed it.
 For some reason a lot of Gaijin in Japan have this weird insecurity about their Japanese, and that their Japanese is better than everyone else's.
-It's really weird.
-Because my moronic coworker told me it was impossible, I HAD to prove that asshole wrong.
+I have literally not spoken to a single Gaijin who has humble about their Japanese ability, it's really weird, but that's is a whole other blog post altogether.
+Because my coworker told me it was impossible, I knew I HAD to prove that idiot wrong.

 <!-- So I signed up for the N2.
 I had about 5 months to cram as much Japanese knowledge into my brain.
 I had my plan, I was ready.
 Many of the coworkers who had previously failed the JLPT N2 told me it was an impossible task to pass the N2 in such a short period of time and that added more fuel to the fire.
 I did what a called "rage studying" a level of zen that can only be achieved when trying to *"prove all the haters wrong"*. -->